webino/WebinoDraw/README.md

         ),

   - As you see you can use **css selector** or **xpath** even combine them together to map dom nodes to draw instruction.

-  - It is possible to set multiple selectors and xpaths.
+    It is possible to set multiple selectors and xpaths:

-        'webino' => array(
+        'draw-node-example' => array(
             'xpath' => array(
                 '//title',
                 '//footer',